 name="RequestedCertAttribute"

-type="eid2:MappedAttributeType"/>
+type="csig:MappedAttributeType"/>

 </xs:sequence>

 </xs:complexType>

 The MappedAttributeType complex type has the following elements and attributes:

 CertAttributeRef [Optional]

 A reference to the certificate attribute or name type where the requester wants to store this attribute value.
 The information in this attribute depends on the selected CertNameType attribute value.
 If the CertNameType is "rdn" or "sda", then this attribute MUST contain a string representation of an object identifier (OID).
 If the CertNameType is "san" (Subject Alternative Name) and the target name is a GeneralName, then this attribute MUST hold a string representation of the tag value of the target GeneralName type, e.g. "1" for rfc822Name (E-mail) or "2" for dNSName.
 If the CertNameType is "san" and the target name form is an OtherName, then this attribute value MUST include a string representation of the object identifier of the target OtherName form.